niuers/Distributed-System-Design-Review/Caching.md

 1. Please never do file-based caching, it makes cloning and auto-scaling of your servers just a pain.
 2. Improve performance: reading from memory is 50-200x faster than reading from disk
 3. save money: can serve the same amount of traffic with fewer resources
+4. Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user’s click history), and storing copies of frequently accessed data in a faster backend (e.g. Memcache instead of PostgreSQL.
+5. In practice, caching is important earlier in the development process than load-balancing, and starting with a consistent caching strategy will save you time later on.
+It also ensures you don’t optimize access patterns which can’t be replicated with your caching mechanism or access patterns where performance becomes unimportant after the addition of caching (I’ve found that many heavily optimized Cassandra applications are a challenge to cleanly add caching to if/when the database’s caching strategy can’t be applied to your access patterns, as the datamodel is generally inconsistent between the Cassandra and your cache).

+## Types
+1. Application vs. database caching
+   * There are two primary approaches to caching: application caching and database caching (most systems rely heavily on both).

 ## Caching Layers
 ### DNS